Mildew Vs. Mold: What Are The Differences?

 Exposure to mold growth irritates the respiratory system and you will feel mold’s effects in your eyes, nose, and throat.

 Mildew is not as destructive to surfaces as mold but it still has the same health effects.
 Mildew may be slightly less laborious to clean and remove as it does not attach to fabric carpet.

 Mildew growth and exposure can result in harmful health effects just as mold does.
 Some people, just as with mold, may not exhibit symptoms until it is widely spread and other people may experience a variety of symptoms right away.

 Why Choose HRS Restoration Services?

 When you call, we can answer your questions and get you scheduled for an appointment right away.
-We’re trusted for nearly four decades in the Denver and Phoenix metro areas.
-Our A+ rating with the BBB is a source of pride for us and our satisfied customers.
+We’re trusted for nearly four decades in the Denver metro areas.

 Contact HRS Restoration Services Today!